 “In December 2015, LIFT and Yoma Bank signed an ambitious partnership with the aim to increase agricultural productivity and improve rural livelihoods in Myanmar.
 Through a combination of risk sharing and technical assistance, LIFT provided Yoma Bank with the incentives and tools to develop and launch new financial products for rural SMEs [Small and Medium sized Businesses], smallholders, and other agri[cultural] value chain players.” – LIFT Semi Annual Progress Report, 2016-2018

-As the lead UI/UX designer of Yangon, Myanmar-based Yoma Bank’s design team, my typical day job focused on crafting software designs and building a team for the bank’s foray into digital experiences.
-The bank has a mission to bring the country’s un- and under-banked citizens into the formal financial space.
+As the lead UI/UX designer of Yangon, Myanmar-based Yoma Bank’s design team, my typical day job focused on crafting software designs and building a team for the bank’s foray into digital experiences in support of the bank’s mission to bring the country’s un- and under-banked citizens into the formal financial space.

-It was a nice break from the norm, one day, when a LIFT associate crafting the organization’s semi-annual report approached me for some photography work.
+It was a nice break from the norm, one day, when a LIFT associate approached me for some photography for the organization’s semi-annual report.
 The assignment had two parts.
-The first, and more complex, was to ride along one of the bank’s associates for a little qualitative design research and to photograph the tractor-buying experience for the bank’s hire-purchase online-loan application.
+The first, and more complex, was to ride along one of the bank’s associates for a little qualitative design research and to photograph the tractor-buying experience for the bank’s hire-purchase online-loan application process.
 The second was to take some photographs for the bank’s online bank account application.